 Benefit Description You pay Accidental injury benefit The Plan will pay for the treatment or repair (including root canal therapy and crowns) of an accidental injury to sound natural teeth (not from biting or chewing).
-PPO: 10% of Plan allowance (No deductible) Non-PPO: 20% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Note: We may request dental records, including x-rays, to verify the condition of your teeth before the accidental injury.
+PPO: 10% of Plan allowance (No deductible) Non-PPO: 20% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) The services and supplies must be provided within one year of the accidental dental injury and the patient must be a Plan member when the dental services are received.
+Note: We may request dental records, including x-rays, to verify the condition of your teeth before the accidental injury.
 Charges covered for dental accidents cannot be considered under Dental Benefits